Logoi-Linguistics/Logoi-Linguistics/README.md

 # Logoi (λόγοι)
-This is the official repository of the Logoi natural programming language & hyperextensible text editor.
+This is the official source code repository of the Logoi natural programming language & hyperextensible text editor.

 [What is Logoi?](https://logoi.website/tweedle)